UbiCastTeam/django-web-utils/django_web_utils/monitoring/readme.md

     {% include monitoring_body %} (somewhere in page's body)

+``MONITORING_TEMPLATE_DATA``:
+Some extra data to give to the template.
+This setting must be either a dict or None.

 ``MONITORING_DAEMONS_INFO``:
 The module in which daemons informations can be found.
 Something like "a.module".